 This ball works best on dry to medium oil.
 It reads the lane early and blends the transition well.
 If you want it to hook sooner, just sand the surface with a sanding pad.

 Many league and pro bowlers use this ball when they need control.
 This ball gives a steady shape and helps bowlers stay in control.
-That's why it is one of the best bowling ball for two handed bowlers for medium-dry oil.
+That's why it is one of the best bowling ball for two handed bowlers for dry oil.

 Not sure yet?
 Read a full Purple Hammer review!